Access4all/adg/pages/knowledge/screen-readers/desktop/insert-modifier-key/README.md

     - `JAWS + J` shows the JAWS menu.
     - `JAWS + F6` displays the heading list.

-For a complete guide of shortcuts see [Screen reader keyboard shortcuts](/knowledge/desktop-screen-readers/screenreader-shortcuts)
+For a complete guide of shortcuts please read on.